Bounds on the rate of enhanced dissipation: Acknowledgement

 \section{Acknowledgement}

 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 --390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.
-The author thanks Hung Nguyen for sharing his preprint \cite{BrueNguyen20}.
-He moreover thanks Jacob Bedrossian for suggesting to investigate the stochastic setting, briefly discussed in Remark \ref{R1}.
+The author thanks Hung Nguyen for sharing his preprint \cite{BrueNguyen20} and Jacob Bedrossian for enlightening discussions on the results of \cite{BedrossianBlumenthalPunshonSmith19a}.
+He acknowledges critical comments by the anoymous referee.